AusClimateService/qqscale/developer_notes.md

 ### Our workflow

-The main difference between the typical xclim workflow and the [method used at CSIRO](old_code/README.md) is that quantile changes are mapped directly from model derived adjustment factors to observations.
+The main difference between the typical xclim workflow and the [quantile delta change method used at CSIRO](old_code/README.md) is that quantile changes are mapped directly from model derived adjustment factors to observations.
-In other words, an adjustment factor is selected for a particular observed value based on the nearest (or interpolated surrounding) observed quantile, not the nearest historical model quantile (i.e. not `hist_q`).
+In other words, an adjustment factor is selected for a particular observed value based on the linearly interpolated surrounding observed quantiles, not the historical model quantiles (i.e. not `hist_q`).

 To achieve the CSIRO method,
 you can calculate the observed quantiles using `calc_quantiles.py`